Hiring Freeze and Its Purpose

 Employers should consider that a hiring freeze can affect current employees in negative ways.
 Due to a slim staff, employees may be required to take on more work or responsibility.
 They may also need to perform critical steps in work processes when you're not able to fill a vacant position due to a hiring freeze.

 The majority of your employees will be willing to work with you to accomplish unfilled jobs and job duties, as long as they know, there is an endpoint.
 Believing that the additional workload is permanent will negatively affect employee morale at a critical point for the business–when you need help and understanding from your employees the most.
 It is when it becomes incumbent upon you to communicate with your employees and let them know that their jobs, and livelihood, is secure.

 During a hiring freeze, employers should restrain their managers from adding additional staff in ways chosen to get around the freeze.
 These workaround situations include such actions as adding temporary or contingent staff, hiring part-time employees with no benefits, and hiring interns.

-This is crucial because your regular employees will see through the managers' ploys and the need for the hiring freeze will then become questioned and employees will resent having to take on more work, without the benefit of more pay.
+It is crucial because your regular employees will see through the managers' ploys and the need for the hiring freeze will then become questioned, and employees will resent having to take on more work, without the benefit of more pay.